drewroberts/website/README.md

 ## Contributing

-Feel free to send me a feature request or submit pull requests and improve the website where you see it needs it.
-I appreciate the help..
+Feel free to send a feature request or submit pull requests to improve the website where you see opportunities for improvement.
+We appreciate the help..